Albemarle Cator: Military career

+Cator later served in the First World War, as General Officer Commanding 58th (2/1st London) Division, taking part in the Battle of Passchendaele in 1917.

+He later reverted to his substantive rank of brevet colonel and took command of a brigade, which saw him promoted to temporary brigadier general while so employed, in February 1919.

-He later served in the First World War, as General Officer Commanding 58th (2/1st London) Division, taking part in the Battle of Passchendaele in 1917.
-He became Commander of Lucknow District in India in 1927 before becoming General Officer Commanding London District and Major-General Commanding the Brigade of Guards in April 1932.
+He became a substantive major general in June 1925 and was Commander of Lucknow District in India in 1927 before becoming General Officer Commanding London District and then being placed on half-pay in May 1931 before becoming Major-General Commanding the Brigade of Guards in April 1932.

-He lived at Trewsbury near Cirencester and died in a hunting accident in November 1932.
+Cator lived at Trewsbury near Cirencester and died in a hunting accident in November 1932.

 Family

 Cator's grandfather, John Barwell Cator, inherited the estates of his uncle John Cator, an MP, landowner and property developer.

-In 1903 Albemarle Cator married Violet Eveleen Sutton; they had one son.
+In 1903 Cator married Violet Eveleen Sutton; they had one son.
 Following the dissolution of his first marriage, he married Eleanor Gertrude Atherley (née Lumsden) in 1920.